 Newport County, RI

 With its authentic New England charm, stately mansions steeped in history, and picturesque coastline views, Newport County in Rhode Island has it all.
-During the Gilded Age, America’s wealthiest families made the "City-by-the-Sea" their summertime hotspot.
+During the Gilded Age, America’s wealthiest families made the "City-by-the-Sea" their summertime hot spot.
 Today, more than a dozen prestigious properties have been preserved by dedicated organizations committed to protecting their past.
-For those looking for a quiet honeymoon escape, Newport has a host of activities to keep guests entertained, from the popular Cliff Walk and sailing to Fort Adams State Park and more.
+For those looking for a quiet honeymoon escape, Newport has a host of activities to keep guests entertained, from the popular Cliff Walk and sailing, to Fort Adams State Park and more.

 Santa Barbara, CA

 Many people think of exotic locales for their honeymoon, but in Santa Barbara, California, you can get all of the culture, beautiful beaches, and mountain backdrops—as well as delicious cuisine and spirits—without having to pack your passport.
 In addition, honeymooners will enjoy Santa Barbara’s Funk Zone, a buzzed-about walkable area of trendy restaurants, shops, wineries, and more, and of course, Santa Barbara’s stunning architecture at every turn.
-Two ideal honeymoon resorts include the Eagle Inn and San Ysidro Ranch— actually the honeymoon spot of JFK and Jackie.
+Two ideal honeymoon resorts include the Eagle Inn and San Ysidro Ranch—actually the honeymoon spot of JFK and Jackie.

 Escape just a quick 40 minutes out of the city of Seattle and you’ll arrive post “I do” at vibrant Tacoma, Washington, where its busy urban core is alive and thriving with culture.
 From the famed museum district where you can explore the city’s art, glass, and history collection to the upbeat restaurants and music venues taking over Sixth Avenue, there is something for every type of traveler.
 At Hotel Murano you’ll discover a carefully curated international collection of 20th-century works in glass that mix site-specific commissioned pieces with acquisitions from artists’ studios and galleries around the world.
 Forty-five artists from twelve countries are represented, showcasing an incredible diversity of glass-art techniques and styles.
 Washington has more craft distilleries than any other state, and the innovation in spirits you’ll see more of in the next decade has already started in Tacoma, especially in Pierce County.
 Mount Rainier is the ultimate in American alpine climbing.
 Although you can see Mount Rainier from Seattle, you have to come to Tacoma to experience it.
-Outdoor adventurers have plenty to do at this all-seasons destination and mountaineers love this 14,411-foot climb.
+Outdoor adventurers have plenty to do at this all-seasons destination, and mountaineers love its 14,411-foot climb.

 Monterey County, CA

-Listen up Big Little Lies fans, this honeymoon destination is for you!
+Listen up Big Little Lies fans, this honeymoon destination is for you.
 If you prefer the calm of the great outdoors to relax post-wedding—you will be deeply rewarded by the exquisite beauty of Monterey.
 Experience the Monterey Peninsula on California's Central Coast, from Big Sur to Carmel Valley to Pebble Beach.
 Go from whale watching in Monterey Bay and hiking the redwood forests of Big Sur to the cozy Carmel-by-the-Sea tasting rooms of the best central coast wineries, all in a day to compliment any wedding weekend.
 Monterey County has 225 vineyards with 46,000 cultivated acres and more than 60 tasting rooms throughout the county: River Road, Chalone, Monterey, Carmel-by-the-Sea, and Carmel Valley.
 While chefs have always loved the Monterey region for the fresh abalone, oysters, and other seafood, the culinary scene is growing more than ever.
 Incorporate these wineries and restaurants to give your celebration that costal flair.
-The new Folktale Winery is also a perfect setting for wedding celebrations.
+The Folktale Winery is also a perfect setting for wedding celebrations.

 Love Los Angeles, but don’t want to deal with all the traffic and crowds on your honeymoon?
 Consider Pasadena.
 It’s an intimate but idyllic little city—close to L.A., but far enough removed to feel separate.
-The Langham Huntington in Pasadena is a city onto itself, with 23 acres, swimming pool, tennis court, huge spa, big suites, and romantic restaurant.
+The Langham Huntington in Pasadena is a city onto itself, with 23 acres, swimming pool, tennis court, huge spa, big suites, and a romantic restaurant.

 Keuka Lake, NY